-Use a standard well-draining cactus mix or create your own potting soil using one part peat moss, one part loam and two-parts sand.
+Use a standard well-draining cactus mix or create your own potting soil using one part peat moss, one part loam, and two-part sand.
 The soil mix must have good drainage.

 It’s best to repot at the end of the flowering season but before cold weather arrives.
 Allow the soil to dry out before repotting.

 Remove Echeveria pulvinata from its pot and knock any old soil loose from the roots.
 If the cactus has any injuries, treat them with a fungicide.

 Repot into a slightly larger container than the container the plant has come from.

 Use fresh, clean succulent soil mix or porous soil.
 Allow the plant to settle in for about a week before watering.

 Grooming & Maintenance

-As your Ruby Slippers grows, remember to remove any dead leaves from its base.
+As your Ruby Slippers grow, remember to remove any dead leaves from its base.
 Leaving the dead leaves in place may cause fungal disease and rot.

 Additionally, dead leaves create an excellent hiding place for pests.

 How To Propagate Plush Plant Echeveria

 As with all Echeveria varieties, propagating new plants from leaf cuttings and stem cuttings is the simplest and the most successful.
 Offsets from the mother plant can also be used.

-Choose healthy leaf cuttings and place it them on a tray of fresh succulent potting mix.
+Choose healthy leaf cuttings and place them on a tray of fresh succulent potting mix.